bakdata/quick/docs/docs/user/getting-started/working-with-quick/range-query.md

 To use range queries, you must create a mirror with a range index.
 A range index is a structure that enables the execution of range queries.
 You can create one using the Quick CLI.
-You do this by executing the topic creation command, however, with some additional options:
+You do this by executing the topic creation command with an additional option:
 ```
-quick topic create user-rating-range --key int --value schema --schema example.UserReview --range-field rating --point
+quick topic create user-rating-range --key int --value schema --schema example.UserReview --range-field rating
 ```
-In comparison to the previous form of the command, you can see two new elements (options):
+Compared to the previous command form, you can see a new element (option): `--range-field`.
-`--range-field` and `--point`.
-`--range-field` is an optional field.
-Specifying it enables you to create a range index, and consequently carry out range queries.
+Specifying it enables you to create a range index and consequently carry out range queries.
-`--range-field` must be linked with a specific field over which you want your range queries to be executed.
+`--range-field` must be linked with a particular field over which you want your range queries to be executed.
-In the example above, the option is linked to the `rating` field.
+The option is related to the `rating` field in the example above.
-`--point` is a parameter that tells Quick to use the current mirror implementation to perform so-called point queries.
-Point queries are queries that are executed by default in Quick (thus, you don't have to specify the `-point` option explicitly) and return a single value for a given key.
-You can also completely drop the possibility of performing point queries by providing the `--no-point` option.
-`--point` and `--range-field` are not exclusive.
+`--range-field` is an optional flag.
+When you don't specify it, the manager only creates a point index (exactly as before).
+A point index is a structure for carrying out point queries (a single value for a given key).
-You can execute both point and range queries in your application.
+Thus, you can execute either only point queries or both point and range queries in your application.

 There are some constraints upon the values (values that you provide with the `--value` option) for which range queries can be executed: